Frequently asked questions

 Breakthrough research by the French Nobel Laureate and virologist, Luc Montagnier, found that homeopathically prepared high dilutions of DNA emitted electromagnetic signals.
 When talking about his findings in 2010, Montagnier stated:

 The fact that science cannot yet fully explain the exact mechanism of action of homeopathic remedies should not put people off using it.
-There are many medicines being used today that scientists still dont fully understand.
-Despite a barage of criticism from skeptics and online smear campaigns against homeopaths, the evidence for homeopathy continues to grow, along with its global popularity.
+There are many medicines being used today that scientists still don't fully understand.
+Despite a barrage of criticism from sceptics, the evidence for homeopathy continues to grow, along with its global popularity.

 Is homeopathy ethical?

-With global warming on the rise, our air and rivers polluted, homeopathy plays an important role in keeping our planet clean.
+With global warming on the rise and our air and rivers polluted, switching to homeopathy could be another step towards reducing your carbon footprint.
 The manufacturing process leaves no residue and uses very small amounts of the original substance resulting in a low environmental impact.
 A little goes a long way with homeopathy.
-Additionaly, once the medicines are manufactured, no cruel toxicology testing is performed on animals.
+Additionally, once the medicines are manufactured, no cruel toxicology testing is performed on animals.
 In fact, homeopathy is tested on humans and the symptoms that arise are recorded meticulously.
-It is through these testings (known as provings) that the therapeutic picture of each remedy is discovered illustrating homeopathy's core philosophy of 'like cures like'.
+It is through these testings (known as provings) that the therapeutic picture of each remedy is discovered, illustrating homeopathy's core philosophy of 'like cures like'.

 Where can I learn more?